eclipse-archived/ceylon-lang.org/documentation/1.0/tour/modules.md

     ceylon compile net.example.foo

 (that's right, it's the same as before).
-By the way, you can disable the default repositories with the `--d` option if you want to.
+By the way, you can disable the default repositories with the `--no-default-repositories` option if you want to.

 If `com.example.bar/3.1.4` were in *another* repository, say `http://repo.example.com`, then the command would become